dylan-martin/alembic/grpproposal.md

 ## Analysis

 While the current process of learning about colleges is flawed, some of its elements need to be incorporated into this platform to effectively serve the applicants using it.
-Much of the information provided by Admissions Offices and other school administrators--things like financial aid guidance--is crucial to the college search process and likely cannot be effectively communicated by current college students (see figure 2).
+Much of the information provided by Admissions Offices and other school administrators--things like financial aid guidance--is crucial to the college search process and likely cannot be effectively communicated by current college students (see Figure 2).

 ![Cost Estimator](img/admissionsfa.png)
 *Figure 2.
 A cost estimator on the Williams College Admissions Office website ( [https://admission.williams.edu/costestimator/](https://admission.williams.edu/costestimator/) ).
 Some information provided by Admissions Offices cannot be replaced by conversations.*